 Even so, by the late Middle Ages, life in the typical European village was not that much better than life in the typical Muslim village.
 If you just looked at the top, the Ottoman Turks looked strongest, but the seeds of decline were apparent.
 While the West was on the cusp of great technological, cultural and financial revolutions, the Ottomans were still running a system Diocletian would have understood.

-As the West moved from the Middle Ages into the Early Modern Period, it was about to rocket ahead of the rest of the world technologically, financially, culturally and military.
+As the West moved from the Middle Ages into the Early Modern Period, it was about to rocket ahead of the rest of the world technologically, culturally and military.
 The typical villager in Europe was living a vastly more prosperous life than his contemporary in Baghdad or Tripoli.
 The religion, the culture, the demographics and even the climate all came together to produce what we know to be the modern world – in Europe.

 Islam never made it out of the Middle Ages until Western prosperity overflowed its cups and brought material wealth to the Arab world.
 Even so, Iraq is still a Medieval society equipped with satellite dishes and mobile phones.
 Their culture, economics and politics remain locked in the amber of a bygone age.
 Even their revolutionaries sound like extras from a B-movie about the Crusades.